vatpac-technology/sops/docs/worldflight/Aerodromes/darwin.md

 --8<-- "includes/abbreviations.md"

 ## Runway Modes
 Single runway operations on either **runway 11 or 29** will be in use for all aircraft.
-Runway 18/36 will not be available for arrivals and departures, due to it's use as a taxiway for some aircraft.
+Runway 18/36 will not be available for arrivals and departures, due to its use as a taxiway for some aircraft.

 ## Airways Clearance Delivery (ACD)
 ### Flight Plan Compliance
 Ensure **all flight plans** are checked for compliance with the approved WF Route:

 `DCT DN Y25 RUPEG DCT IGOPO B598 ESKIM DCT GUMBU DCT PY DCT`

+**OzStrips** will flag any *non-compliant* WF route.

+If an aircraft has filed an *incorrect* route and you need to give an amended clearance, this amendment must be specified by **individual private message**, prior to the PDC.

+!!! example
+    **DN ACD:** *"AMENDED ROUTE CLEARANCE.
+CLEARED TO AYPY VIA RUPEG DCT IGOPO B598 ESKIM DCT GUMBU DCT PY DCT.
+READBACK AMENDED ROUTE IN FULL DURING PDC READBACK.
+STANDBY FOR PDC."*

 ### WorldFlight Teams
 [WorldFlight Teams](../../#official-team-callsigns) shall have `STS/STATE` added to their remarks, and `WF TEAM` added to their Global Ops Field, to ensure they receive priority.